fullstackproltd/AspNetCoreSpa/README.md

 * [Angular dynamic forms](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html) for reusability and to keep html code DRY.
 * [Swagger](http://swagger.io/) as Api explorer (Visit url **http://127.0.0.1:5000/swagger** after running the application).
 More [details](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)

+## NOTE: (This is the new Angular cli based branch where ClientApp is completely managed by Angular cli.
+If you are interested in previous cli branch where integration of Angular cli was minimal (only for code generation), then switch to [angular-non-cli](https://github.com/asadsahi/AspNetCoreSpa/tree/angular-non-cli) branch)

 ## Pre-requisites

 1. [.Net core sdk](https://www.microsoft.com/net/core#windows)